 - Location: If you live in an area with heavy traffic and congestion, you are likely to pay more.

-- History: Your driving record will impact your premiums, for good or bad.
+- History: Your driving record will impact your costs, for good or bad.

 - Your wheels: Economy cars typically result in economy-ish premiums; luxury cars have luxury premiums.

-- Credit: Drivers with good credit scores are considered to be low risks for credit; they’re also considered low risks for accidents.
-As a result, their auto insurance premiums tend to be lower.
+- Credit: Drivers with good credit scores are considered to be low risks for credit; they're also considered low risks for accidents.
+As a result, their policies tend to be lower.

 - Your job: If you are on the road all day for work, it's likely that you're at a greater risk of an accident than someone who sits behind a desk all day.